- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

 Here is a list of both sides, so you can make the best decision possible

-- Works quickly when it is effective
+- Works quickly when effective

 - Protocols have been researched thoroughly